-According to Ruby Newell-Legner’s book, Understanding Customers, “It takes 12 positive experiences to make up for one unresolved negative experience”.
-As much as we may try and prevent them, negative experiences are a part of life.
+Ruby Newell-Legner’s book, Understanding Customers, tells us that it takes 12 positive experiences to make up for one unresolved negative experience.

-Did your customer waste an excessive amount of time talking to several representatives to solve a seemingly simple issue?
-Are they upset after an experience with a rude and unhelpful employee or manager?
+Did your customer lose an hour of their day being transferred from representative to representative to solve a seemingly simple issue?
+Is your customer upset after an experience with a rude and unhelpful employee or manager?

 Strategic management consulting company, McKinsey, reported that 70% of buying experiences are based on how the customer feels they are being treated.
 No matter who is in the “right” in a complicated situation, it is important to give the customer a sincere apology.